beekai-oss/little-state-machine/README.md

   updateUserNameAction
 });

-const { action, state } = useStateMachine(updateUserNameAction, {
+// The following examples are for optional argument const { action, state } = useStateMachine(updateUserNameAction, {
   debugName: 'updateUserName' // This will be log in the devTool });